spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/4-monitoring.md

 ...
 ```

-To help you get started monitoring tasks, Data Flow provides [Grafana](https://grafana.com/) Dashboards that you can install and customize for your needs.
+To help you get started monitoring tasks, Data Flow provides [Grafana](https://grafana.com/) dashboards that you can install and customize for your needs.

 The following image shows the general architecture of how task applications are monitored: